Altesmi/ParticlesInBox/README.md

 Parts of the code are from [https://scipython.com/blog/two-dimensional-collisions/](https://scipython.com/blog/two-dimensional-collisions/)

-# Gif of running app.py
+# Animation produced in app.py

 ![Gif of particles bouncing in a box](./results50s.gif)